White college students at the University

 and Street Building has been renamed.
 Every Date has been Altered and the process is continuing day by day, Minute

-History has stopped Nothing exists except an endless present in which the Party is always right"
+by Minute History has stopped Nothing exists except an endless present in which the Party is always right" George

 The Dallas City Council will introduce a resolution next week that may well seal the fates of its Confederate monuments.